codeclown/yea/README.md

 ## Principles

-- Immutable API
-- Promise-based
-- Throws meaningful errors
+- Immutable API, Promise-based, throws meaningful errors
+- No external dependencies, quite small (<2.2KB minified and gzipped)
 - Understands Content-Type
   - Decodes JSON responses by default
 - [Works on modern browsers](#browser-support)
   - See [polyfills](#polyfills) for a list of polyfills if you target very old browsers
-- No external dependencies
-- Quite small (<2.2KB minified and gzipped)
 - [Fully tested](/test/specs)

 Why not use fetch, axios, jQuery, etc..?
 See [COMPARISON.md](COMPARISON.md).